The Best Pumpkin Science Activities that will Engage Your Kids

 • blossom end

 Let your children sort the parts of the pumpkin.
-There is nothing more hands-on then putting grabbing a handful of pumpkin pulp and sorting the seeds from the fibrous strands.
+There is nothing more hands-on then grabbing a handful of pumpkin pulp and sorting the seeds from the fibrous strands.

-I’m okay with it now, but in the past, I hated touching the slimy pumpkin parts.
-I’m sure you will have some kids who don’t want to touch the gooey stuff and that’s no problem.
-Provide some tweezers or small tongs to help kids who don’t want to touch the stuff.
+I’m sure you will have some kids who don’t want to touch the gooey stuff with their little hands, and that’s no problem.
+Provide some tweezers or small tongs to help kids who don’t like messy play and don’t want to touch the stuff.

 pumpkin science sorting activity.
 Kids can sort seeds, pulp, and flesh.